AzizjonTuraev/sales_analysis/README.md

 ## Features
 - **ELT using Apache Airflow and DBT Tool**: Automating ELT process.
-- **Connecting to other Data&Business Analysis Tools**: Connecting Apache Airflow to PostSQL and PostSQL to PowerBI.
+- **Connecting to other Data & Business Analysis Tools**: Connecting Apache Airflow to PostgreSQL and PostgreSQL to PowerBI.
-- **TimeSeries Prediction**: Different Machine Learning Models and ARIMA Model are built for sale prediction and the best model - LightGBM - has been selected.
+- **Time Series Prediction**: Different Machine Learning Models and an ARIMA Model were built for sale prediction, and the best model, LightGBM, has been selected.
 - **FastAPI Deployment**: The recommendation system was deployed using FastAPI.
 - **Docker Support**: Created a Dockerfile for easy deployment..